kiddouk/emacs-configuration/.emacs.d/notes.md

 I blog using Mardown files.
 I am not that good in english.
 I would lik e a syntax checker along with a synonim dictionnary

+## My emacs should start a server mode automatically when I log in OS X ##

+A server mode should be started.
+When I really start emacs, I actually just want a client.

+* Reload all projects on server start
+* This implies a couple of modes already started